Mexico to Costa Rica

 Day 7: Waterfalls & Palenque.
 Today’s first stop is the Agua Azul Waterfalls where we’ll swim in the bright blue pools and take in our stunning jungle scenery.
 Next up it’s Palenque – some of the most complete Mayan temples in the country – just wow.

-Day 8: Calakmul & Bacalar.
-This morning’s destination is Calakmul, a fascinating historic site surrounded by thick jungle.
+Day 8: Chicanna & Bacalar.
+This morning’s destination is Chicanna, a fascinating historic site surrounded by thick jungle.
 Explore the ruins before travelling on to Laguna Bacalar.
 This 60km long turquoise lagoon has a white sandy bottom and basically looks like the Caribbean (no filter needed).

 Day 9: Laguna Bacalar.
 Spend today exploring the lagoon on a private boat tour.
-We’ll get off the beaten track and spend hours just swimming, blissing out on deck and snorkelling.
+We’ll get off the beaten track and spend hours just swimming, relaxing on deck and taking in the beautiful scenery.

-Day 11: Chichen Itza & Chukum cenote.
+Day 11: Chichen Itza & Cenote.
 This morning’s entertainment is the famous Chichen Itza.
-Wander round the temples and soak up the historic vibes before lunch in sun-drenched Valladolid, followed by a dip in the spectacular Chukum Cenote.
+Wander around the temples and soak up the historic vibes before lunch, followed by a dip in the spectacular cenote.
+Next, we will make our way to Playa del Carmen, check into the beautiful hotel and then the night is yours to explore!

 Day 12: Playa del Carmen.
-Our last stop on this leg of the tour is the fashionable beach town of Playa del Carmen.
-Spend your afternoon on the beach before going large tonight with dinner and drinks - Margaritas all round!
+Wake up in the fashionable beach town of Playa del Carmen.
+Spend your last afternoon on the beach before going large tonight with a farewell dinner and drinks - Margaritas all round!

 Central American Journey (32 days)